 The application process opens on March 1 of each year.
 Detailed admissions requirements are available on the program’s Admissions page.
 Access the online application form.

 Applicants are notified by email when all application materials have been received (online application, transcripts, test scores and two letters of recommendation).
 All application materials must be received before an applicant’s file is complete and ready for review for admission.
-Application files must be complete by June 5 for consideration for fall admission.
+Application files must be complete by the application deadline for consideration for fall admission.

 Applicants should contact the School of Medicine Admissions Office via email at firstname.lastname@example.org if they have not received an email and want to know which materials are missing from their file.